DataCueCo/slate/source/index.html.md

 window.datacueConfig = {
   api_key: 'your-api-key',
   user_id: 'id of user (user_id field you send us for users)',
-  page_type: 'product', //can be many values, see table reference on the right
+  page_type: 'product', //can be many values, see the section 'Config object' on the left
   product_id: '1234', //only for product page
   variant_id: '2345'  //only for product page
 };